Trissinator/Dotfiles/README.md

 # Dotfiles
-This is where i store my Dotfiles for Distrohoping.
+This is where I store my dotfiles for distrohoping.
 Have Fun.